 The stunning coastline of the Silver Coast boasts some incredible beaches.
 These beaches weave along the coastline, where the waves of the Atlantic ocean crash onto golden sandy beaches.
 Many of these beaches are a surfer’s paradise, but caution must be paid to the strong under-currents of the sea.

-Please help preserve the beauty of the beaches, by taking your garbage with you, when you leave.
-Before you leave, why not check to see if there is any other waste you can also remove from the beach.
+Please help preserve the beauty of these beaches, by taking your garbage with you when you leave.

 Praia de Salir (8 minutes away)